i0brendan0/pokeemerald/README.md

 * Volt Tackle is now an egg move for Pichu.
 Can still be obtained by Light Ball.
 (Currently not done)
 * Castform will now change into its rocky form during a sandstorm.
 (Currently not done, needs sprite)
 * Using up a repel will cause a message to reuse it like in Gen 5+.
 (Currently not done)
+* Certain Pokemon will receive a boost and a decrease if they hold a specific item.
+(Currently not done)